Tomcuzz/homebridge-hassio-input_select/README.md

 }
 ```

-And the following is an example Home Assistant example:
+And the following is an example Home Assistant config extract:
 ```yaml
 input_select:
   home_state: